ulaari/ulaar/src/content/blog/2014/04/10/my-first-dnf-and-a-forrest-gump-moment.md

 If we choose differently, we can just up and walk out of the prison.

-Which is what I did after I reached Cubbon Park.
-I called my pal, changed the rendezvous to a barefoot-friendly establishment and proceeded to walk the final 2km.
-DNF at 37km.
+Which is what I did at the 34k mark.
+I stopped running, turned to Sid and said “I’m taking a DNF”.

 *(Closing note: This post was 90% written using WordPress for Android)*